 All of these varieties have extensive root systems that can harm your foundation in many ways.
-If you want any trees near your house then you should only have smaller, ornamental ones or ones that take a long time to mature.
+If you want your trees and your foundation to co-exist without problems, you should only have smaller, ornamental trees or trees that take a long time to mature.

 If you are concerned about the varieties of plants that are near your foundation, you will need to do some research to see what the root systems are like and if they are large consumers of water.

 Of course, if you are already dealing with damage to the base of your home, you'll want to know what you need to do.
 First, you should contact a professional to assess any damage there might be and if it needs to be repaired.
 If the roots have done no actual harm, then you can proceed to take out any offending trees or plants that pose a threat to your home.
 Care must be taken, as removal trees, especially large ones, can create a problem with your foundation as well.

 In any of the above situations, one of the best things to do to help prevent any further damage is to either install a root barrier or to have one installed for you by a reputable company.